apache/incubator-seata-ctl/.github/ISSUE_TEMPLATE /BUG_REPORT.md

 ---
 name: Bug Report

-about: If you would like to report an issue to seata-ctl, please use this template.
+about: If you would like to report an issue to Seata, please use this template.

 ---
 <!-- Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy). -->